 - Top with mashed potato for a week night twist on Shepherds Pie.

-You can reheat pulled lamb leg in the oven or in a skillet on a low temperature (not too high otherwise the lamb will dry out.)
+You can store leftovers in an airtight container in the fridge.
+To reheat pulled lamb leg in the oven or in a skillet do it on a low temperature (not too high otherwise the lamb will dry out.)
 Add some of the cooking juices to prevent the leftover meat from drying out.

 Once cooked and cooled, place the pulled lamb leg into freezer bags or an airtight container.
 Remember to add some of the cooking liquid which will help to keep the lamb moist.